topaniot/HomeAssistant_Packages/README.md

 # HomeAssistant-Packages
-Default Home Assistant packages for our clients
+Default Home Assistant packages for our clients and sugested configurations.
-And sugested configurations.